airtrack/snet/README.md

 Build
 -----

-Only build and test on Mac OS X:
+Build and test on Mac OS X and Linux:

 	cmake . && make